stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### BEN

 Fundamentally.
-I mean, where one thing is well is-- um, what we do do is we go through a-- when we're planning a season, or at least we did for season one, and we're probably going to do for season two, is we have twenty-five episodes so we, we kind of pick a thing that's going to happen on that episode. [__TIM:__ Yeah.]
+I mean, where one thing is well is-- what we do do is we go through a-- when we're planning a season, or at least we did for season one, and we're probably going to do for season two, is we have twenty-five episodes so we kind of pick a thing that's going to happen on that episode. [__TIM:__ Yeah.]
 Like a one-sentence "David does this".
-Like it would be David starts rewriting the, um, briefs. [__TIM:__ Yeah.]
-You know, that would be-- that would have been a thing that we're going to introduce in around about, like, episode twenty-two or something.
+Like it would be David starts rewriting the briefs. [__TIM:__ Yeah.]
+You know, that would have been a thing that we're going to introduce in around about, like, episode twenty-two or something.

 #### TIM